grycap/minicon/doc/minidock.md

-# minicon - minimization containers
+# minidock - minimization of Docker containers

-When you run containers (e.g. in Docker), you usually run a system that has a whole Operating System, documentation, extra packages, etc. and your specific application.
+When you run Docker containers, you usually run a system that has a whole Operating System and your specific application.
 The result is that the footprint of the container is bigger than needed.

-**minicon** aims at reducing the footprint of the Docker containers, by just including in the container those files that are needed.
+**minidock** aims at reducing the footprint of the Docker containers, by just including in the container those files that are needed.
 That means that the other files in the original container are removed.

-**minicon** is a general tool to analyze applications and executions of these applications to obtain a filesystem that contains all the dependencies that have been detected.
-In particular, it can be used to reduce Docker containers.
-The **minicon** package includes **minidock** which will help to reduce Docker containers by hiding the underlying complexity of running **minicon** inside a Docker container.

-The purpose of **minicon** and **minidock** is better understood with the use cases explained in depth in the section "[Examples](#4-examples)": the size of a basic UI that contains bash, ip, wget, ssh, etc. commands is _reduced from 211MB to 10.9MB_; the size of a NodeJS application along with the server is _reduced from 686 MB (using the official node image) to 45.6MB_; the size of an Apache server is _reduced from 216MB to 50.4MB_, and the size of a Perl application in a Docker container is _reduced from 206MB to 43.3MB_.
+The purpose of **minidock** is better understood with the use cases explained in depth in the section "[Examples](#4-examples)": the size of an Apache server is reduced from 216MB. to 50.4MB., and the size of a Perl application in a Docker container is reduced from 206MB to 50.4MB.

-> [**minidock**](doc/minidock.md) is based on [**minicon**](doc/minicon.md), [**importcon**](doc/importcon.md) and [**mergecon**](doc/mergecon.md), and hides the complexity of creating a container, mapping minicon, guessing parameters such as the entrypoint or the default command, creating the proper commandline, etc.
+> **minidock** is based on [**minicon**](minicon.md), [**importcon**](importcon.md) and [**mergecon**](mergecon.md), and hides the complexity of creating a container, mapping minicon, guessing parameters such as the entrypoint or the default command, creating the proper commandline, etc.

-## 1. Why **minicon** and **minidock**?
+## 1. Why **minidock**?

-Reducing the footprint of one container is of special interest, to redistribute the container images.

-It is of special interest in cases such as [SCAR](https://github.com/grycap/scar), that executes containers out of Docker images in AWS Lambda.
-In that case, the use cases are limited by the size of the container (the ephemeral storage space is limited to 512 Mb., and SCAR needs to pull the image from Docker Hub into the ephemeral storage and then uncompress it; so the maximum size for the container is even more restricted).

-But there are also security reasons to minimize the unneeded application or environment available in one container image.
-In the case that the application fails, not having other applications reduces the impact of an intrusion (e.g. if the container does not need a compiler, why should it be there? maybe it would enable to compile a rootkit).
+Reducing the footprint of one container is of special interest, to redistribute the container images and saving the storage space in your premises.
+There are also security reasons to minimize the unneeded application or environment available in one container image (e.g. if the container does not need a compiler, why should it be there? maybe it would enable to compile a rootkit).

-In this sense, the recent publication of the NIST "[Application Container Security Guide](https://doi.org/10.6028/NIST.SP.800-190)" suggests that "_An image should only include the executables and libraries required by the app itself; all other OS functionality is provided by the OS kernel within the underlying host OS_".
+In this sense, the publication of the NIST "[Application Container Security Guide](https://doi.org/10.6028/NIST.SP.800-190)" suggests that "_An image should only include the executables and libraries required by the app itself; all other OS functionality is provided by the OS kernel within the underlying host OS_".

-**minicon** is a tool that enables a fine grain minimization for any type of filesystem, but it is possible to use it to reduce Docker images following the next pipeline:
+**minicon** is a tool that enables a fine grain minimization for any type of container (it is even interesting for non containerized boxes).
+Using it for Docker images consist in a simple pipeline:

 1. Preparing a Docker container with the dependencies of **minicon**
 1. Guessing the entrypoint and the default command for the container.